whytestalyon/LayeredGraph/README.md

 ./buildApplicationContainer.sh
 ```

-Then you;d need to build the fixture image that contains all of the graph data:
+Then you'll need to build the fixture image that contains all of the graph data:
 ```bash
 cd docker/fixtures
 ./buildFixturesContainer.sh